-Americans want to believe that sending people to prison for drug related crimes are the best opinion for keeping the streets clean for American.
-However, people going to prison for drug-related crimes doesn’t make the country safer.
+Americans want to believe that sending people to prison for drug-related crimes are the best option for keeping the streets clean.
+However, sending people to prison for drug-related crimes doesn’t make the country safer.

-According to a report from the Pew Charitable Trusts there were less than 5,000 people serving federal prison time for drug-related offenses in 1980.
+According to a report from the Pew Charitable Trusts, there were less than 5,000 people serving federal prison time for drug-related offenses in 1980.
 That number is now 95,000 today.

-So does this increase mean that law enforcement as improved their methods of finding and arresting criminals who do these offenses?
-No. It means that the drugs are more accessible and more people are using drugs, thus, more people are getting arrested.
+Does this increase mean that law enforcement has improved their methods of finding and arresting criminals who violate drug laws?
+No, it means that the drugs are more accessible and more people are using drugs, thus, more people are getting arrested.

 According to the White House’s “National Drug Control Strategy” report, drugs are more accessible because the prices for cocaine and crack and meth have dropped since the eighties.

-If my idea works, this would keep strong men and women in the streets, allowing for these individuals to have jobs and contribute to the community.
+If my idea works, this would keep strong men and women in the streets, allowing the individuals to have jobs and contribute to the community.
 It would also create more jobs in the social work occupation.

 However, I do believe the tide is changing in this direction.
 Colorado and other states have legalized marijuana, which has reduced the number of drug arrests in that state.
 I just hope that in my lifetime I could see these changes on the federal level.